babenkoivan/elastic-client/README.md

 ## Usage

-You can type hint `\Elasticsearch\Client` or use `resolve` function to retrieve the client instance:
+Type hint `\Elasticsearch\Client` or use `resolve` function to retrieve the client instance in your code:

 ```php
 namespace App\Console\Commands;